-This is not the only sebil dedicated to this man- another sebil was built in old Jaffe and called after him, only the base of the building remains today.
+This is not the only sebil dedicated to this man- another sebil was built in old Jaffa and called after him.
+Only the base of the building remains today.
 On top of this base, in 2011 a new sebil was built, it can be seen next to the Mahmudiya mosque, on Rosslan Street in Jaffa.

-About the Sebil StructureNotice the fairly large sebile building, built in the Seljuk style.
-Its rectangular shape, and above three red domes.
-Small towers in four corners and above them are four more red domes.
+About the Sebil StructureNotice the fairly large sebil building, built in the Seljuk style.
+Its rectangular shape, and three red domes above, small towers in four corners and above them are four more red domes.

 In the sebil in Abu Nabbut are two graves and a few windows, located in the structure's small space, the entrance is on the Eastern side.
 The entrance today is blocked by a barred door.

 Notice the marble arch, both in white and red color.
 In the center are water fountains, and above is Arabic text that blesses the Sultan Mahmud II wishers the sebil drinker's health.